neutrona/infrastructure-as-code-hackathons/README.md

 Infrastructure as Code &amp; Software Defined Networking Hackathons

 The backend collects network information: network topology, traffic engineering attributes, performance, etc.
+We used BGP-LS, PCEP & NETCONF to collect such information.

 The business application exposes abstracted network information to an IDE (C#), an operator can code custom business rules for path computation, testing and validation.
 This code is then pushed to a git repository and